haianhltr/learning-typescript/README.md

 # learning-typescript

-This repository contains TypeScript syntax and rules.
+This repository contains TypeScript rules and syntax.